-Step 1: Determine the purpose of your site.
-For students, websites serve as portfolios of their work, but can also promote income-producing activities like teaching, concertizing, recording, and gigging.
-It’s vital to consider who your audience is and how you will use your site to communicate your professional identity.
-To gather ideas, visit the websites of others in your field, and see our compilation of sample websites.
+1) Determine the purpose of your site.
+For students, websites serve mostly as work portfolios.
+However, they can also promote income-producing activities like teaching, concertizing, recording, and gigging.
+Consider who your audience is and how you will use your website to communicate your professional identity.
+To gather ideas, see our compilation of sample websites, or visit the websites of others in your field.

-Step 2: Draft a list of required pages.
+2) Draft a list of required pages.
 These typically include:

-Step 3: Assemble content for each page.
+3) Assemble content for each page.
 Draft your bio and other texts, then gather photos and videos.
 For help in creating media, visit:

 You can apply to Peabody Career Development Grants to cover costs for photography and recording services.

-Note that these guidelines are generalized.
+Please note that these guidelines are generalized.
 Make an appointment with LAUNCHPad to create a more personalized outline for building your website.